NikolasGephart/student-workbook/src/reflections/wk1/quiz1.md

 ```
 <!-- enter you answer in the space below -->
 ```
+  1st - selector, it specifies what you will be modifying 2ed - the property specifies what will be happening to everything specified by the selector 3ed - the value the property will have

+Here the main title's color will be changed to the value rgba(255, 210, 33, .75);
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+<strong>THIS WOULD BE BOLD</strong>
+^ The html above would be inside of the text in a text tag ex. <p></p>
 ```

 **8.** In what tag does the majority of your code belong?